What Is a Sickle Cell Test?

-This test is part of the routine screenings performed after a baby is born, but it may also be used on older children and adults when
+on a baby after it’s born, but it can be used on older children and adults when

 Who Needs a Sickle Cell Test?

 Newborns are regularly screened for SCD soon after birth.
 Early

 diagnosis is key, because children with SCD may be more vulnerable to serious

 infections within weeks of birth.
 Testing early helps ensure infants with